kinnarps/KIN/table/README.md

 * `rowformatter`: Callback event that is fired on each row print, row html and row data object is sent as parameters
 * `columns`	: Array of objects containing configuration of the columns
 * `actions`	: Array of objects containing row actions
+* `beforeupdate`: Callback to be executed before updating table
+* `savestate`	: Table state (paginator,hitsperpage) is saved in sessionStorage

 ## Description of column object
 * `type`	: Option 1 string value column,2 Sortable column, Option 3 action menu column